collapsed-stacks/startups/questions/3095/what-specific-criteria-you-evaluate-when-choosing-a-key-supplier.md

 - tagged: `customer-service`
 - score: 1

-<p>There is an extensive focus on customers for each start-up but we tend to forget thinking about our suppliers.
+There is an extensive focus on customers for each start-up but we tend to forget thinking about our suppliers.
-We are currently looking to select a <strong>service supplier for our future web shop</strong> – the courier!
+We are currently looking to select a **service supplier for our future web shop** – the courier!
-We feel the distribution company who will deliver our product to the buyer is the most important supplier as it will have a huge impact on our customers.</p>
+We feel the distribution company who will deliver our product to the buyer is the most important supplier as it will have a huge impact on our customers.

-<p>What <strong>do you evaluate</strong> when you select a supplier who is critical to your business? </p>
+What **do you evaluate** when you select a supplier who is critical to your business?